How to Make Perfect New York Cheesecake In An Instant Pot

 Gather the essential ingredients

-Before you begin, it’s important to ensure you have all the ingredients for making your New York cheesecake.
+It’s important to use room temperature ingredients, and that you have all the ingredients on hand.
 You will need cream cheese, sour cream, white sugar, lemon juice, eggs, graham cracker crumbs, butter, and vanilla extract.
 That’s all you need to get started making the most delicious New York Cheesecake

 (The full printable recipe is below.)